 When you visit an external link on this page and then make a purchase, I may earn a commission.
 Read my full advertising disclosure here.

 So – how do I store food in mylar bags?
 Typically for preparedness-related food storage – food is placed into the mylar bag, an oxygen absorber is placed in the bag, and then the bag is sealed(using heat).
 The oxygen absorber will eliminate most all the oxygen in the bag – thus providing a very long shelf life.

 Overall – this method is not too expensive.
-I have some Amazon links embedded in this post showing some of the supplies I have purchased and used myself.
-Also – there are some good videos on YouTube demonstrating this process.
+Also – there are some good videos on YouTube demonstrating this process, such as this one: